qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 PGP can also be used to verify peoples public keys - by signing a public key you are saying you are confident that the key belongs to the person it says it belongs to.

 On keybase this is done by following people.
-Consider following some of the other people in this workshop while you know that the account is really them.

 ----